jmhofer/activator-libgdx-rxscala/readme.md

-# activator-libgdx-rxscala - Typesafe activator template for libGDX development with RxScala
+# Typesafe Activator template for libGDX development with RxScala

 ## Usage